Motor racing - Williams at a loss to explain lack of speed

-SPIELBERG, Austria Williams could not explain their lack of pace in Austrian Grand Prix qualifying on Saturday, with Brazilian veteran Felipe Massa shocked by his worst performance of the season.
+SPIELBERG, Austria (Reuters) - Williams could not explain their lack of pace in Austrian Grand Prix qualifying on Saturday, with Brazilian veteran Felipe Massa shocked by his worst performance of the season.

 Massa, who started on pole position for Williams at the Red Bull-owned circuit in 2014, will line up in 17th place while Canadian rookie team mate -- on the podium in Azerbaijan two weeks ago -- qualified 18th of 20 cars.